-- Health The worker is unable to participate in training due to his/her health.
-A waiver of training due to health reasons shall not be construed to exempt the worker from requirements relating to the availability for work, active search for work, or refusal to accept work under Federal or State unemployment compensation laws. - 2.
-Enrollment Unavailable The first available enrollment date for the approved training of the worker is within 60 days after the date of the "enrollment unavailable" determination, or, if later, there are extenuating circumstances for the delay in enrollment, as determined under guidelines issued by the Secretary. - 3.
-Training Not Available Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in Section 3 of the Carl D. Perkins Vocational and Technical Education Act of 1998, and employers), no training suitable for the worker is available at a reasonable cost, or no training funds are available.
+- 1. Recall The worker has been notified that he/she will be recalled by the firm from which the separation occurred. - 2.
+Marketable Skills The worker possesses marketable skills for suitable employment and there is a reasonable expectation of employment at equivalent wages in the foreseeable future.
+The term "marketable skills" may include the possession of a postgraduate degree. - 3.
+Retirement The worker is within 2 years of meeting all requirements for entitlement to either old-age insurance benefits under Title II of the Social Security Act or a private pension sponsored by an employer or labor organization. - 4.
+Health The worker is unable to participate in training due to his/her health.
+A waiver of training due to health reasons shall not be construed to exempt the worker from requirements relating to the availability for work, active search for work, or refusal to accept work under Federal or State unemployment compensation laws. - 5.
+Enrollment Unavailable The first available enrollment date for the approved training of the worker is within 60 days after the date of the "enrollment unavailable" determination, or, if later, there are extenuating circumstances for the delay in enrollment, as determined pursuant to guidelines issued by the Secretary. - 6.
+Training Not Available Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in Section 3 of the Carl D. Perkins Vocational and Technical Education Act of 1998, and employers), no training that is suitable for the worker is available at a reasonable cost, or no training funds are available.